clintjason/flask_tutorial_series/README.md

 ## Table of Content
 	Hello, World program
 	Flask Route() Basics
-	Passing variables to Route() decorator and variable ruless
+	Passing variables to Route() decorator and variable rules URL Building with url_for()

 ## prerequisites
 	This tutorial is made with python27 and on ubuntu.